 Black Back and Merle

 Merle deletes some eumelanin from the original base pattern, it rarely affects phaeomelanin.
-So only the black coat on a black-and-tan dog will be affected by Merle.
+In most dogs, only the black coat in the black & tan pattern will be affected by merle.

 Many breeds with black-and-tan or tricolor and merle can be found in the herding group, e.g. in Australian Shepherds, Border Collies, Shelties, or Collies.

 Domino inhibits eumelanin production.
-The eumelanin coat recedes which creates larger areas with phaeomelanin.
-The tan coat and undercoat also can have a lighter shade than expected.
+The eumelanin coat recedes, which creates larger areas with phaeomelanin.
+The tan points and undercoat can be lighter than expected.

 Tan point dominos typically have extended tan markings from birth.
 Their black mantle can look grayish from having pale hair roots and a light undercoat.
 They often have a residual nose bar, black ear rims, and a widow’s peak (resembling a shaded sable pattern).
 Some dogs lose more eumelanin than others.

-Domino is a rare trait found only in a comparatively small number of dog breeds.
+Domino is only found in a comparatively small number of dog breeds.
 There are different versions of domino around that all seem to work in a similar way:

-Ancient domino affects northern breeds but also occurs in some hounds and a variety of other breeds.
-It is the reason for some of the typical facial patterns of Siberian Huskies or Alaskan Malamute.
+Arctic domino affects Northern breeds, but also occurs in some hounds and a variety of other breeds.
+It is the reason behind the typical facial patterns of Siberian Huskies or Alaskan Malamute.

 Dog Breeds with Tan Points